 \subsection{Light curve and pulse profile}

-\gx was observed during a pre-periastron flare (at the orbital phase approximately 0.95--1.00) between 2022 July 29 and August 3, as seen in the light curve shown in Fig. \ref{fig:lc} obtained by the \textit{Swift}/BAT \citep{Gehrels04} monitor.\footnote{\url{https://swift.gsfc.nasa.gov/results/transients/}.} The light curves of \gx in the 2--8 energy band obtained with the \ixpe observatory, as well as with {\it SRG}/\artxc in the 4--12 keV band, are shown in Fig.\,\ref{fig:lc1}.
-The spin period for \gx was measured to be $P_{\mathrm{spin}}$=670.644(2)\,s.
-The pulsed fraction in the 2--8 keV energy range of \ixpe, defined according to the equation $PF = (F_{\max}-F_{\min})/(F_{\max}+F_{\min})$, where $F_{\max}$ and $F_{\min}$ are the maximum and minimum count rates in the pulse profile, respectively, was determined to be $PF = 34.0\%\pm1.1\%$.
-The pulse profiles of \gx as seen by \ixpe and ART-XC in different energy bands are shown in Fig.\,\ref{fig:pulse-profiles-comb}.
-Phase-zero was chosen to coincide for the \ixpe and ART-XC observations, and the phase-shift was determined from comparing the pulse profiles in the 4--8 keV energy band for both observations.
+Between 2022 July 29 and August 3, \gx was observed during a pre-periastron flare (at the orbital phase approximately 0.95--1.00), as can be seen in the light curve shown in Fig. \ref{fig:lc} and that was obtained by the \textit{Swift}/BAT \citep{Gehrels04} monitor.\footnote{\url{https://swift.gsfc.nasa.gov/results/transients/}.} The light curves of \gx in the 2--8 energy band obtained with the \textit{IXPE} observatory as well as with \textit{SRG}/{ART-XC} in the 4--12 keV band are shown in Fig.~\ref{fig:lc1}.
+The spin period for \gx was measured from the \textit{IXPE} data to be $P_{\mathrm{spin}}$=670.644(2)\,s.
+The pulsed fraction in the 2--8 keV energy range of \textit{IXPE}\ was determined to be $PF = 34.0\%\pm1.1\%$, defined according to the equation $PF = (F_{\max}-F_{\min})/(F_{\max}+F_{\min})$, where $F_{\max}$ and $F_{\min}$ are the maximum and minimum count rates in the pulse profile, respectively.
+The pulse profiles of \gx as seen by \textit{IXPE} and {ART-XC} in different energy bands are shown in Fig.~\ref{fig:pulse-profiles-comb}.
+The phase-zero was chosen to coincide for the \textit{IXPE} and {ART-XC} observations, and the phase-shift was determined by comparing the pulse profiles in the 4--8 keV energy band for both observations.